Giant electron-phonon coupling of the breathing plane oxygen phonons in the dynamic stripe phase of La$_{1.67}$Sr$_{0.33}$NiO$_4$: Results

 The main result of this work is summarized in Fig. \ref{fig:Fig1}: Ni-O bond-stretching phonons near the zone boundary soften and broaden (Fig. 1c) or become completely overdamped (Fig. 1d) as the stripe order melts on heating to 240K.
 In contrast, phonons that do not modulate crystallographic volume around Ni such as the zone center Ni-O bond-stretching phonon (Fig. 1b) are not affected as strongly.

 Figs. \ref{fig:Fig2} and \ref{fig:Fig3} show phonons at 10K and 240K dispersing in the longitudinal direction on both sides of the zone center at h=0 in the [110] and [100] directions to zone boundary wavevectors with h=0.5.
 The zone centers in both figures marked with the vertical dashed lines correspond to wavevectors $\bf{Q}$=(3,3,0)/(5,1,0) in Figs. 2/3 respectively.
 Zone boundary wavevectors in figure 2 at Q=(2.5,2.5,0) / (3.5,3.5,0) on the left / right side of the figure both correspond to the reduced wavevector $\bf{q}$=(0.5,0.5,0).
 Zone boundary wavevectors in figure 3 at $\bf{Q}$=(4.5,1,0) / (5.5,1,0) on the left / right side of the figure both correspond to the reduced wavevector $\bf{q}$=(0.5,0,0).
-Note that the charge stripe ordering wavevector at 10K is $\bf{q}$$_{co}$=(0.33,0.33,$\pm$1)

-Fig. \ref{fig:Fig5} illustrates the temperature dependence of the zone center phonons.
-The peaks near 45meV/85meV originate from Ni-O bond-bending/bond-stretching vibrations respectively.
-The 45meV zone center bond-bending phonon appears to be split into two peaks at low temperature.
-The splitting disappears at 190K and above, which is consistent with infrared conductivity results \cite{Homes07,Cosloviche1600735}.
-It was explained in terms of branch folding in the increased unit cell due to the long range stripe order. \cite{Cosloviche1600735} The bond-bending vibrations, vary relatively little with temperature up to 600K.

-The IR-active bond-stretching zone center phonon at 87meV is somewhat broader than the energy resolution of the experiment (Fig. \ref{fig:ARCS_Outline}), which is consistent with the 2meV linewidth reported previously \cite{Coslovich2013}.
-As the atomic lattice expands on heating, the bond-stretching mode gradually shifts to lower energy and broadens due to anharmonic effects.
-However, it remains robust all the way up to 600K.
-These and other effects observed in IR reflectivity measurements occur at energy scales comparable to our energy resolution.
-The same applies to other phonons that we investigated, except for the bond-stretching longitudinal optic (LO) phonons away from the zone center.
-These have a much more pronounced temperature-dependence, which is the main focus of this paper.

-We start by discussing results at low temperature, which serve as a baseline for higher temperatures.
-At 10K the LO bond-stretching branch has a nearly flat dispersion in the 110 direction near the zone center, but then splits between $\bf{q}$=(0.3,0.3,0) and the zone boundary into the upper part at 85meV and the lower part at 75meV.
-On approach to the zone boundary, the upper part weakens, whereas the lower part intensifies.
-The data are consistent with earlier work \cite{tranquada_bond-stretching-phonon_2002}.

-The LO branch disperses downwards and broadens towards the zone boundary in the [100] direction as previously reported \cite{tranquada_bond-stretching-phonon_2002}.
-Our measurements suggest that this branch also splits into two (Fig. \ref{fig:Fig3}).
-Although these cannot be fully resolved in a single scan, we observed the variation of the lineshape from zone to zone, which points at two closely-spaced branches with different eigenvectors.
+Note that the charge stripe ordering wavevector at 10K is $\bf{q} _{co}$ in the prototypical and very robust charge stripe phases in LSNO, but it can be seen for the much weaker charge stripe phase in the cuprates.
+This observation indicates that stripe phases in the two compounds may be fundamentally different and requires further investigation.